Awards & Recognition

 • Highly recommended' for technology law by Australasian Legal Business

-• Australia's Leading Government lawyer Best Lawyers, 2008-2019
+• Australia's Leading Government lawyer Best Lawyers, 2008 - 2019

 About Caroline

 Caroline is a leading procurement, technology and intellectual property lawyer renowned for her experience and expertise working with the Commonwealth Government.
 Caroline is a highly effective procurement strategist and negotiator, having advised on a wide range of major Commonwealth projects and led teams of lawyers dealing with drafting, tender compliance assessment, negotiation and the provision of ongoing advice.
-It is why she is considered a ‘go to’ lawyer for projects requiring in-depth Commonwealth experience.
+This is why she is considered a ‘go to’ lawyer for projects requiring in-depth Commonwealth experience.

 Experience